Introduction

 Other types of land include private and public land such as bowling greens and carparks adjacent to licensed premises.

-Under the Government's outdoor dining measures, in most instances you will not need council approval for outdoor dining.
+Under the Government's Vibrancy Reforms, in most instances you will not need council approval for outdoor dining.
 If you're unsure, contact your local council.

 Making your temporary boundary change permanent

-Venues that have been operating with the temporary boundary change liquor licence for 12 months or more (excluding any COVID-19 lockdown periods) may be eligible to apply for fast-track process to make your temporary boundary change permanent.
+Venues that have been operating with the temporary boundary change liquor licence for 12 months or more may be eligible to apply for fast-track process to make your temporary boundary change permanent.

 Fees